guywaldman/ravro/README.md

 ## Contributions

 Are very welcome!
-I am by no means an expert on Spark or Avro and there is _much_ to be improved here.
+I am by no means an expert on Spark, Avro or even Rust and there is _much_ to be improved here.

 ## Thanks 🙏